Prevention and Management of Teenage Pregnancy

 Urgent

-0 of 50,000 USD
+0 USD donated

 Teenage pregnancy constitutes a significant public health issue worldwide because it is associated with higher medical risks for both the mother and child.
 It also has serious socio-economic implications.
 Effective prevention and management strategies require a multi-faceted approach including education, empowerment, healthcare services, community involvement, and policy support.